Introduction

 Logistics

-The Fourth Cohort of the ESDS in the Cloud course is now slated to begin on October 15, 2024 and run through November.
+The Fourth Cohort of the ESDS in the Cloud course is now slated to begin on January 27, 2025 and run through April 2025.
 A full class schedule can be found below.
-While the course traditionally supports in-person and remote participation, due to ongoing effects of Hurricane Helene, the course will begin fully remote.
+The course supports multiple participation options including in-person attendance, remote synchronous participation via Zoom, and asynchronous learning through recorded sessions and course materials.
 The course will be a significant time commitment; the team projects can be designed to accommodate and accelerate existing research projects.

 Schedule